Undergraduate study in Divinity

 The School of Divinity offers a world-class education in Theology and Biblical Studies.

-Biblical Studies attends to the languages, sources, cultures and communities in which biblical literature was composed, read and transmitted in order to understand better the origins, development and meaning of those texts in their diverse historical and contemporary contexts.
+Biblical Studies looks into the languages, sources, cultures and communities behind biblical literature.
+By examining the historical and contemporary contexts of biblical literature, students can better understand the origins, development and meaning of those texts.
 Theology encompasses the in-depth, serious, study of historical and contemporary reflection on God and on Christianity, its sources, ideas, contexts and traditions.

 Some people who study these subjects identify as Christians and want to understand better what that means.
 They will be challenged to explore their own beliefs in a rigorous but supportive way.
 They will also have to explore the diversity of Christian belief and to consider where they locate themselves within that diversity.